16th-century Basque literature: Historical context

 In the 16th century, as nowadays, the linguistic domain of the Basque language was fragmented in different areas of sovereignty.
 The territories of Biscay, Alava and Guipuzcoa had been integrated into the Crown of Castile for centuries, and the Kingdom of Navarre became, from 1512, a viceroyalty, also under the authority of the King of Castile.
 However, the dynasty previously reigning in Navarre retained its domains of Ultrapuertos, where it would continue to reign until the definitive integration of the kingdom into France.
 Even in the kingdom of Navarre, Basque had traditionally been neglected in favor of the neo-Latin languages, despite the fact that, especially among the peasantry, but also among the elites, a large part of society was monolingual in Basque.

 The main impulse to the literary use of Basque was given by the queen of Navarre Jeanne d'Albret, when, in 1559, she converted to Calvinism and decided to promote the Protestant Reformation.
 While this was happening in the French Basque Country, in Hegoalde (Spanish Basque Country) the feudal system suffered a severe blow with the appearance of a new legal figure, the universal hidalguia for Vizcaya, Guipúzcoa and some Navarre and Alava valleys, although clashes between the Ahaide Nagusiak (high nobility families) continued to dominate part of the political life.

 The first text: François Rabelais

-The first author to publish a text in Basque was the physician, priest and famous French writer François Rabelais, in 1542, three years before Etxepare.
+The first author to publish in Basque was the physician, priest and famous French writer François Rabelais, in 1542, three years before Etxepare.
 Rabelais studied at the College of Navarre in Paris, thanks to the protection of the kings of Navarre to that college.
 In 1534, he published Vie horrifique du grand Gargantua, père de Pantagruel, where he already included a sentence in Basque:

 The second edition (1542) of Horribles et épouvantables prouesses du très renommé Pantagruel, roi des Dipsodes represents the appearance of the first complete and printed text in Basque (in chapter IX).
 According to Vinson, this text is in Souletin dialect or Lower-Navarre.
 The first part of the text is a sentence and the second part is Panurgo's answer to Pantagruel's question: